aashishhari/peopleCounter/README.md

  > `EECS300pcb` contains all the parts of the Eagle PCB Project (schematic, pcb view, gerber, drill, etc.).

  > `GerberFiles` contains gerber and drill files sent to JLCPCB for final PCB production.
+ > `TestingData` contains the testing data referenced in our final report.

  Additionally, a couple extra files and directories contain a few different implementations we were experimenting with throughout the process.